-The narrow column on the right-hand side provides for insertion of widgets, which we will discuss further into this post.
+The narrow column on the right-hand side provides for the insertion of widgets, which we will discuss further into this post.

 Some webmasters prefer a One-page layout.
 Although an option, this appears to be not so popular with new webmasters.

 Just imagine yourself searching the internet for important information that will make a difference to your life, in one way or another.
 You find a title to a website that appears to be just what you need.
-You click on a link and arrive on a page with a background in a color you just can’t cope with.
+You click on a link and arrive on a page with a background in a colour you just can’t cope with.

 Or, maybe the content doesn’t appear quite as good as you hoped for.
 Therefore, there is nothing to entice you to stay on that page.
 You leave it immediately.